Innovation Grants Program

 - Teams that possess rare operating knowledge in a particular domain or that have discovered counter-intuitive realities in a domain that will lead them to success where others have failed

-What Will Not Be Considered
+What Will Not Be Considered for the Innovation Grants Program

 - Projects that do not seek to primarily improve the lives of children and youth